 Areas of Interest

 Habib is currently serving as an Assistant Professor in the Department of Media Studies and Journalism at the University of Liberal Arts Bangladesh.
 He teaches Communication Campaigns, Issues and Crisis Communication, Conflict Management, Strategic Public Relations (PR), PR Research Methods, and Strategic Communication courses to undergraduate and postgraduate students.
 In addition, he supervises master’s thesis and serves as a facilitator in the workshop on research methodology.

-Habib obtained his PhD in public relations (PR) from Griffith University, Queensland, Australia.
+Habib obtained his PhD in Public Relations (PR) from Griffith University, Queensland, Australia.
 The research was undertaken to explore the use of PR, communicative and media tools in organizing campaign on a social development issue of Bangladesh.
 He also possesses industry experience through his involvement as a PR and communication expert in the private sector, encompassing various communicative and media dimension of an organization.
 Prior to starting this PhD career, he served as a PR professional at a private university in Bangladesh, where he was responsible for managing the image of the organization, networking with stakeholders and maintaining overall internal and external communications.